-Orlando International Airport South Terminal Complex
+Orlando International Airport, South Terminal Complex

-As specialty system design experts, Burns project managers apply proficiency and technology best practices throughout the planning, procurement and implementation phases of a wide range of specialized information technology services.
+Burns provided low-voltage technology and special systems design engineering for state-of-the art connectivity, air traffic control, and airport security services.
+As specialty system design experts, Burns project managers applied proficiency and technology best practices throughout the planning, procurement and implementation phases of a wide range of specialized information technology services.

-- Audio-video and communication technologies,
+- Audio-video and communication technologies

-- Enhanced passenger processing,
+- Enhanced passenger processing

-- Physical and electronic security,
+- Physical and electronic security

-- Wi-Fi and radio infrastructure.
+- Wi-Fi and radio infrastructure